icopy-site/awesome/docs/awesome/awesome-billing.md

 - [Subscription-based pricing is dead: Smart SaaS companies are shifting to usage-based models](https://techcrunch.com/2021/01/29/subscription-based-pricing-is-dead-smart-saas-companies-are-shifting-to-usage-based-models/) - Usage-based pricing is more optimal and more fair: it “allows a customer to start at a low cost, minimizing friction to getting started while still preserving the ability to monetize a customer over time”.

 - [Electropedia: Tariffs for electricity](https://www.electropedia.org/iev/iev.nsf/index?openform&part=691) - Before the cloud, there was another metered resource priced by its usage: electricity.
-Here is a detailed (and multi-lingual) taxanomy of its vocabularity from the International Electrotechnical Commission.
+Here is a detailed (and multi-lingual) taxonomy of its vocabulary from the International Electrotechnical Commission.

+- [Lago](https://github.com/getlago/lago) - Open-source metering & usage-based billing.

 ### Subscription Plans